kampffrosch94/quicksilver/README.md

 - The json serializer/deserializer is not general purpose.
 It is only useable for roundtrips.
 It can't read arbitrary data.
 It just panics on error.
 Good enough for me, but maybe not for you.
 - Since quicksilver builds on `const` cycles are not supported.
 You can't store a `T` inside a `T`, even transitively.
 - Adding elements to a collection via the inspector is intended, but not yet fleshed out.

+## License

+Licensed under either of <a href="LICENSE-APACHE">Apache License, Version 2.0</a> or <a href="LICENSE-MIT">MIT license</a> at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.